Piers Corbyn: Climate change denial

 Corbyn rejects the scientific consensus on climate change.
 He denies that humans play a role in climate change, and spreads false and discredited narratives about the issue.
-He has claimed that the media, Met Office and "corrupt scientists" are brainwashing the public as part of a Qatar-run conspiracy to keep oil prices high.
+He has said that the media, Met Office and "corrupt scientists" are brainwashing the public as part of a Qatar-run conspiracy to keep oil prices high.

-Corbyn criticised Margaret Thatcher's acceptance of the fact of anthropogenic global warming (also saying that she later recanted her position) around the time of the 1984–85 miners' strike, judging it a disingenuous attempt to justify shutting down coal mines.

 Corbyn has stated his belief that the anthropogenic contribution to global warming is minimal, with any increase in temperature due to increased solar activity.
 In 2009 he attended the International Conference on Climate Change organised by the Heartland Institute.